 Kerala Tourism Information Office: Park View, Thiruvananthapuram, Kerala.

 Athirapally and Vazhachal waterfalls are easily accessible from NH-47 at Chalakudy.
 No matter you come from either Thrissur or Ernakulam, point yoour dirction to Chalakudy town.
-Then eastward diversion from Anamalai juction which is very close to Chalakudy north junction.
+Then eastward diversion from Anamalai junction which is very close to Chalakudy north junction.

 The road moves through the thick sholla forests of Western Ghats.
 This route is little bit risky for there may have blockage of wild Elephants.